Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Rama Chandran was a very handsome man.

 He did not treat the children differently.
-Sometime the children of the coolies used to provoke his anger with their stupid behavior.
-But in the evening, they never went back to their house without playing with their beloved ‘sir’.
+Sometimes the children of the coolies used to provoke his anger with their stupid behavior.
+But in the evening, they never went back to their house without playing with their beloved ‘sir.’.

 The children liked to listen to stories.
 That too, if their ‘sir’ narrated stories, they would sit without getting bothered about time.

-Rama Chandran wanted to plant some ornament flower shrubs in front of the school to give it an aesthetic look.
+Rama Chandran wanted to plant some ornamental flower shrubs in front of the school to give it an aesthetic look.
 Rose plants were aplenty in the forest region.
-Hence there was no dearth of rose plants.
-Other varieties of saplings were available in plenty in Store Manager’s house.
+Hence, there was no dearth of rose plants.
+Other varieties of saplings were available in plenty in the store manager’s house.

-Only in this backdrop, Rama Chandran got an opportunity to develop friendship with Maragatham.
+Only in this backdrop did Rama Chandran get an opportunity to develop a friendship with Maragatham.

 12